Climate change in Australia: Policies and legislation

+In 2018, Turnbull proposed the National Energy Guarantee, which attempted to ensure lower energy prices and lower emissions at the same time.
+The bill was perceived as a compromise that attempted to balance environmental and power price concerns.
+It ended up being criticised by environmentalists for being too weak on lowering emissions and by conservatives (including within Turnbull's own party) for being too weak on lowering power prices.
+This triggered another leadership crisis which saw Turnbull replaced by Scott Morrison as leader of the Liberal Party and prime minister.
+Morrison won the 2019 election with an unchanged climate policy.

 In June 2021, the Sustainable Development Report 2021 scored Australia last out of 193 United Nations member countries for action taken to reduce global greenhouse gas emissions, scoring 10 out of 100 in an assessment of fossil fuel emissions, emissions associated with imports and exports, and policies for pricing carbon.

 In May 2022, the Coalition lost the federal election to the Labor Party, led by Anthony Albanese.
-In a machinery of government change, a new Department of Climate Change, Energy, the Environment and Water will be established.
+In this election, the Coalition lost many of its affluent inner city seats to teal independents with more progressive electoral platforms on climate change policy.
+In a machinery of government change, a new Department of Climate Change, Energy, the Environment and Water was established.
 The new government committed to a 43% reduction in Australia's emissions by 2030 (compared to 2005 levels), and net zero emissions by 2050.

-Since then, the Coalition, now in opposition, has undertaken a major repositioning of its climate and energy policy.
+Since then, the Coalition, now in opposition, has undergone multiple political schisms on climate change (broadly along moderate and conservative factional lines) and undertaken a major repositioning of its climate and energy policy.
 In early November 2025, the Nationals formally abandoned their commitment to reach net-zero emissions by 2050.
 The Nationals’ move increased pressure on the Liberal Party to settle its position.
 In November 2025, the Liberal Party formally abandoned its previous commitment to achieve net-zero emissions by 2050.